-Use of Application Forms and all Consequent Reports:
+Use of Application Forms and all Future Reports:

 The Peace Development Fund is not endowed and each year must raise all grantmaking funds.
 The information provided in this application, on reference calls, as well as in all subsequent reports, may be shared with our donors and/or used in our publications and outreach.
-This information is helpful in showing donors, potential donors and other PDF supporters specific tangible examples of what you accomplish with PDF grants, and how donors' continued support will further the work of organizations such as your own.
 If you would prefer that we do not share your information with our donors or in our publications and outreach, please let us know.